EffectiveAgileDev/SMG_C/TASK.md

   - [ ] Migration guide for existing users

 ## Notes
+- [x] Application name changed from "SMG_C" to "Promptly Social" in all configuration files and scripts
+- [x] Verification scripts updated with new application name
+- [x] Build scripts configured for both MSI and NSIS installers
 - [ ] Consider implementing auto-update functionality using Tauri updater plugin
 - [ ] Plan for telemetry to track installation success rates and error reporting
 - [ ] Research Windows Store distribution options and requirements